duc-analytica/DUC/README.md

 >- Finding a correlation between horizontal distance drilled and the amount of oil recovered
 >- Resample our wells by end date year and compare results to see if production has increased over time with the assumption of better technologies and processes

+### Assumptions before we begin:
+>- Cost increases per linear foot drilled
+>- Recovery per foot decreases as over a number of feet increases
+>- More risk with drilling horizontally; however it is a lot better than drilling new holes every time
+>- Geographic clustering of drilling data could lead us to different projections
+>- Higher proppant PPF/frac fluid theoretically leads to more recovery.
+Not an assumption - higher costs as proppant PPF goes up